Towards Generalized Certified Robustness with Multi-Norm Training: CURE : multi-norm C ertified training for U nion R obustn E ss

 Therefore, the total projected (useful) model updates $g_p$ coming from $g_{n}$ could be computed as Eq.~\ref{eq:3}.
 We use $\mathcal{M}$ to represent all layers of the current model update.
 The expression $\bigcup_{l \in \mathcal{M}}$ concatenates the useful natural model update components from all layers.
 A hyper-parameter $\beta$ is introduced to balance the contributions of $g_{GP}$ and $g_{c}$, as outlined in Eq.\ref{eq:4}.
-It is important to note that this projection procedure is applied only after certified training with the full epsilon value.
+It is important to note that this projection procedure is applied only after the eps-annealing phase of certified training.
+The theoretical analysis of why connecting NT with CT works is discussed in Appendix~\ref{gp-theory}.

-\textbf{Quick certified fine-tuning of single-norm pre-trained classifiers for multi-norm robustness.} In practice, as the model architectures and datasets become larger, multi-norm certified training from scratch becomes more expensive.
-Also, there are many pre-trained models available with single norm certified training.
-In adversarial robustness, ~\citet{croce2022eat} shows it is possible to obtain state-of-the-art multi-norm robustness by fine-tuning a pre-trained model for a few epochs, which reduces the computational cost significantly.
+\textbf{Quick certified fine-tuning.} In adversarial robustness, ~\cite{croce2022eat} shows that public models can be made more robust with only the application of fine-tuning, which reduces the computational cost significantly compared with training from scratch.
 In this work, we propose the first fine-tuning certified multi-norm robustness scheme \textbf{CURE-Finetune}.
 Starting from a single norm pre-trained model, we perform the bound alignment technique by optimizing $\mathcal{L}_{\text{Scratch}}$ for a few epochs.
-Because of the $l_q-l_r$ tradeoff, certifiably finetuning a $l_q$ pre-trained model on $l_r$ perturbations reduces $l_q$ robustness.
-Thus, we want to preserve more $l_q$ robustness when doing certified fine-tuning, which makes bound alignment useful here.
-By regularizing on the correctly certified $l_q$ subset with $\mathcal{L}_{\text{Scratch}}$, we can prevent losing more $l_q$ robustness when boosting $l_r$ robustness, which leads to better union accuracy.
+Because of the $l_q-l_r$ tradeoff, certifiably finetuning a $l_r$ pre-trained model on $l_q$ perturbations reduces $l_r$ robustness.
+Thus, we want to preserve more $l_r$ robustness when doing certified fine-tuning, which makes bound alignment useful here.
+By regularizing on the correctly certified $l_r$ subset with $\mathcal{L}_{\text{Scratch}}$, we can prevent losing more $l_r$ robustness when boosting $l_q$ robustness, which leads to better union accuracy.
 We note that \textbf{CURE-Finetune} can be adapted to any single-norm certifiably pre-trained models.
-As shown in Table~\ref{table:mct-main-result}, compared with other methods, we can quickly obtain a superior multi-norm certified robustness by performing fine-tuning on pre-trained $l_\infty$ models for a few epochs.
+As shown in Table~\ref{table:mct-main-result}, we can obtain a superior multi-norm certified robustness by performing quick fine-tuning on pre-trained $l_\infty$ models.